 - Works with all Bluetooth enabled devices, including smartphones, tablets, and computers

-- It comes with an attachable audio cable that you can use in case Bluetooth connectivity is not allowed
+- It comes with an attachable audio cable that you can use in case Bluetooth connectivity is not available

-- 22-hour battery life that ensures performance during long listening sessions like during plane flights or long commutes
+- 22-hour battery life that ensures performance during prolonged listening sessions such as during flights or long commutes

 - The seal around the air cushions is too tight and too snug for the comfort of some users